 ‘Transferring to Secondary School in September 2015′, Royal Borough of Kensington and Chelsea

 KAA opened in September 2014 and has not yet received its first formal Ofsted inspection.
-We expect an Ofsted inspection by the end of the 2016-2017 academic year and we aim to achieve ‘outstanding’ in all areas.
+We expect an Ofsted inspection by the end of 2017 and we aim to achieve ‘outstanding’ in all areas.

 If you would like to find out more or have questions about applying to KAA, please see our Prospectus or view our FAQs.
 To view the presentation and video used by Principal David Benson at our open days please click this link.
 You can also follow links to find out more about teaching and learning at the academy, and information for parents and carers.